d2718/dumb-cgi/README.md

 # dumb-cgi
-An adequate CGI library in Rust.
+An adequate, essentially dependencyless CGI library in Rust.

 The purpose of this library is to allow server-side CGI programs to easily parse requests (in particular "multipart/formdata" requests) without pulling